chinamike65/hugo-tuolesi/content/book4/book4en.md

 You must have enough food, clothing, etc., you must prepare food for a year, and you must have a toilet, a bathroom, and you must be able to take a bath.
 If the meditation of the deity of the monks, you must take a bath once or twice a day, and your body must be very strong. clean.

-The location of meditation (1) Selection of the location When practising meditation, you must first select a location and determine the location before you can practice meditation.
+##### 1. The object of meditation

+##### (1) Selection of the object of meditation

+When practising meditation, you must first select a location and determine the location before you can practice meditation.

 What is the fixed place?
 Essentially, anything can be regarded as a fixed place.

 In the past, high-level outsiders all had meditation.
 When they practiced meditation, they either chose leaves as their meditation sites, or they used branches, stones, etc. as their meditation sites.

 If you use these for concentration, you can get concentration, but this kind of concentration is not good for you.

-We also have to choose a concentration, and what can we use to do it so that we can not only get meditation, but also increase the blessings?
+We also have to choose an object of meditation, and what can we use to do it so that we can not only get meditation, but also increase the blessings?
 We choose Buddhas and Bodhisattvas as the center.

 117

-It is best to be Shakyamuni Buddha, or Master Tsongkhapa, or his own deity.
+It is best to choose Shakyamuni Buddha, or Master Tsongkhapa, or one's own deity.

+##### （2）Visualise the object of meditation

-(2) It is wrong to make sure that concentration meditation is practiced with consciousness, not with eye-consciousness.
+It is wrong to make sure that concentration meditation is practiced with consciousness, not with eye-consciousness.
 Some people use it, look at a certain place with their eyes, and visualize the Buddha there.
 This is wrong.

-, use consciousness to visualize, use eye-consciousness will not achieve meditation.
+use consciousness to visualize, using eye-consciousness will not achieve meditation.

-Once you have chosen the concentration, you can practice focusing the mind on the concentration.
+Once you have chosen the object of meditation, you can practice focusing the mind on the object of meditation.

-If the chosen location is Shakyamuni Buddha, then it will be fixed on the Buddha.
+If the chosen object of meditation is Shakyamuni Buddha, then it will be fixed on the Buddha.

 The highest Buddha visualized cannot exceed one inch, and the smallest is the size of a grain of rice.
-The smaller the location, the better.
-The smaller the location, the easier it is to concentrate the mind, and the mind is easier to settle down.
-Therefore, it is best to be as large as a pea or a grain of rice. .
+The smaller the object of meditation, the better.
+The smaller the object of meditation, the easier it is to concentrate the mind, and the mind is easier to settle down.
+Therefore, it is best to be as large as a pea or a grain of rice.

-When you visualize Buddha Shakyamuni, you can visualize the Buddha in front of you, on your face, on the top of your head, in your heart, or on the tip of your nose.
+When you visualize Buddha Shakyamuni, you can visualize the Buddha in front of your face, on the top of your head, in your heart, or on the tip of your nose.

 Visualize the tip of the nose, there is a bright spot on it, which is a small light, and visualize in the halo, Buddha.